The BTU (British Thermal Unit) is the standard measurement used to define the amount of heat output of any heating appliance.

 Provided pre-filed with a heat transfer liquid and fitted with a compatible heating element.

 Special Made To Order and bespoke items: These are hand-made with a lead time of 6-8 weeks.

 Stocked items are available with faster delivery.

 Pipe centre measurements are incorporating pair of valve distance of 45mm each where applicable.

-Prices published are recommended retail prices and exclusive of any custom duty, levy, or value added tax
+Prices published are recommended retail prices and exclusive of any custom duty, levy, or value-added tax (VAT)

 EN 442 is the European standard which defines the manufacturing standards for radiators and convectors which operate at temperatures of less than 120°C. The standard defines the type of steel which must be used, the type of pressure testing which must be carried out and the accuracy of the heat outputs quoted in all AEON literature.

 Is a set of International regulations related to quality management systems.